Reactivated provides you with an API to make working with Django and React easier.

 Warning: We need your thoughts and feedback on the

-API.
+reverseAPI.
 There are potential security considerations.

 Formatting and linting should not occupy your time.
-Reactivated bundles prettier
+Reactivated bundles prettier,

-to solve this for you.
+eslint, black, flake8, and isort to solve this for you.

 There's no configuration, just run the below script to fix all the formatting in your application: